ryuryukke/OUTFOX/README.md

 ## 💨 TL;DR
 _We proposed OUTFOX, a framework that improves the robustness of LLM text detectors by allowing both the detector and the attacker to consider each other's output.
-Also, to the best of our knowledge, we pioneered **LLMs as detectors** by employing in-context learning._
+Also, we pioneered effective **LLM-as-a-detector** by employing in-context learning._

 ## 📖 Introduction
 Current LLM-generated text detectors lack robustness against attacks: they degrade detection accuracy by simply paraphrasing LLM-generated texts.